(This post may contain links from our affiliates. Please read my DISCLOSURE for more info.)

 Defense is the name of the game in this quadrant.
 This is your grandma’s money advice.
 And while there’s nothing intrinsically wrong with using these investment vehicles, just know that you are taking lower returns in exchange for higher security of your principal investment.

 Many people still practice this today.
-They have piggy banks and emergency jars, or stuff their cash into shoeboxes.
+They have piggy banks, emergency jars, or shoeboxes stuffed with cash.
 And while you are not likely to lose that money (apart from burglary), you are guaranteed to slowly lose through inflation the longer you hold it.

 Your traditional savings account is hardly any better than your mattress money.
 As of this writing (2017), the major banks are paying .01% on a standard savings account.
 That is not a typo.
 Even the best online savings accounts clock in at a whopping 1%.
 Which means while it’s better than shoving your money under the bed, inflation is still eating away at you.